 All students at Reigate Grammar School receive Personal, Social, Health and Economic Education throughout the First to Fifth Forms.
-There is a clear Scheme of Work in place which reflects the school's aims and ethos and has regard to the Equality Act 2010 and the guidance provided for schools.
-In addition, the school will react to any trends or patterns of behaviour within cohorts as and when they arise, or indeed respond to any local, national or international issues.
-PSHEE is delivered through a taught curriculum, Assemblies and Form Time.
+There is a clear Scheme of Work in place which reflects the school's aims and ethos with particular regard to the protected characteristics under the Equality Act 2010 and the guidance provided for schools.
+The protected characteristics as listed in section 4 of the Equality Act 2010 are as follows: